staD020/png2prg/readme.md

 ## Animation csv

-Since version 1.11.1 the -anim-csv flag has been added to give more freedom to users wanting to create animation displayers.
+Since version 1.12 animation.csv support has been added to give more freedom to users wanting to create animation displayers.
-It is now possible to have a custom -frame-delay per frame.
+It is now possible to use a custom -frame-delay per frame.

 The csv should simply look like this, rows of frame delay value and image: